-I made a sidebar statement at a couple of speaking gigs I did recently.
+I made a sidebar statement at a couple of speaking gigs I did a while back.
 I said, ‘I want to be the founder of the #BanBusy movement!’
 I implored the women listening to me, ‘If someone asks you how you are…please don’t answer busy.
 The B word is a state of doing, not a state of being.’

 The answer ‘busy’ conjures up, not coping.
 Not in control.
 Not capable.